The cartridge belt rib stitch is a fake rib stitch with no purling. Learn it with these 7 knitting patterns.

 The cartridge belt rib stitch is also called the purl-less stitch.
 A fake 3×1 rib stitch.
 A No-Purl Rib stitch.
+It is a simple slip stitch pattern with elongated knit stitches.
+Did I mention that it is only a two-row repeat?

 The first mention of this stitch pattern is in Barbara G Walker’s A Second Treasury of Knitting Patterns.